-Personal electronics of any kind (including but not limited to cell phones, Mp3 players, cameras, bluetooth speakers, earphones/earbuds, etc) are not permitted in classrooms and during passing periods.
-Appropriate phone and electronic use permitted for high schoolers during Break and Lunch.
-Middle School students may not use personal electronics of any kind during the school day unless a staff member gives permission.
+Personal electronics of any kind (including but not limited to cell phones, airpods, cameras, bluetooth speakers, airpods, video games, and earbuds) are not permitted during school hours.
+Appropriate phone and electronic use is permitted for high schoolers during Break and Lunch.
+We have a no cellphone policy on the middle grades campus.
+Middle School students may not use personal electronics of any kind during the school day unless a staff member has given permission.
 Escalated inappropriate use of phones can result in confiscation of the phone.
+No warnings will be issued in class; cell phones will be confiscated immediately.